nicklashersen/numpy/report.md

 #### get\_paths
 The function `get_paths` returns the current environment PATH for a given type (src, library, etc).
 We got a CCN of 19 and the reason for this is that there are a lot of if-statements and loops for different types of paths an concatenated paths (with :).
 The function is quite long since it is quite complex and includes a lot of different cases and logic for concatenating paths.
 There are no thrown exceptions in the function.
 There is no documentation for this particular function.
 Lizard reports a CCN of 20 which differs by 1 from our calculation.

+#### setup
+The setup function loads configuration and libraries for the distribution utilities.
+It copies specified attributes (given as argument) from various configurations into configurations in the dist utility core (distutils.core).
+The function has a high cyclomatic complexity because it 1) copies a lot of different types of data (which could be split into separate functions) and 2) copies data from various places and data structures.
+It also has a high cyclomatic complexity because it has a lot of if-statements for the various attributes given in the arguments.

 ## Coverage tool